 CU: 6 centimeter cell culture dish with PBS as talent places the aorta there.

-Cut open the aorta longitudinally, along the lesser curve, and along the greater curve until the straight segment is met [1].
+Cut open the aorta longitudinally, fist along the lesser curve, and then use the microscissors to cut open the three branches of the aortic arch, including the innominate, left common carotid, and the left subclavian artery along the greater curve until the straight segment is met [1].

 SCREEN: To be provided by the authors - Screen capture movie of the dissection scope view as talent cuts open the aorta longitudinally, along the lesser curve, and along the greater curve until the straight segment is met.
 Authors, please upload this screen capture to your project page.

-Now, use microscissors to cut open the three branches of the aortic arch, including the innominate, left common carotid, and the left subclavian artery [1].

 SCREEN: To be provided by the authors - Screen capture movie of the dissection scope view as talent cuts open the three branches of the aortic arch, including the innominate, left common carotid and the left subclavian artery, with microscissors.
 Authors, please upload this screen capture to your project page.

 Pretreatment, Immunostaining and Mounting of the Aorta